jupyterhub-pyspark-hdfs-anomaly-detection-taxi-data

 NAME READY STATUS RESTARTS AGE

-JupyterHub will create a Pod for each active user.
-In order to reach the JupyterHub web interface, create a port-forward:
+In order to reach the JupyterLab web interface, create a port-forward:

 Now access the JupyterHub web interface via http://localhost:8080